Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Two modules

-Calculating the standard deviation for a set of values of $\lambda$, instead of just the one presented in Figure \ref{Fig1} (a), we get panel (c) showing the average order parameter $\langle r \rangle$ as well as one unit of standard deviation $\sigma$ after reaching minimum $\lambda_{\text{in}}$, both in purple.
-For small $\lambda$, $r$ fluctuates and $\sigma$ is large, whereas for large $\lambda$ the order parameter converges to a stationary value with small standard deviation.
-We define the phase transition to global synchrony as the lowest $\lambda$ such that $\sigma$ is lower than the threshold of $1\%$.
+Calculating the order parameter $\langle r \rangle$ and standard deviation $\sigma_r$ for a set of values of $\lambda$, instead of just the one presented in Figure \ref{Fig1} (a), we get panel (b), showing $\langle r \rangle$ with one unit of standard deviation after reaching minimum $\lambda_{\text{in}}$ (purple symbol and shaded area).
+For small $\lambda$, $r$ fluctuates and $\sigma_r$ is large whereas for large $\lambda$ the order parameter converges to a stationary value with small standard deviation.
+We define the phase transition to global synchrony as the lowest $\lambda$ such that $\sigma_r$ is lower than the threshold of $0.01$.
 In the figure we use triangles for non-synchronized states and dots for synchronized states.

-Fitting the global synchronization of two modules by Eq. \eqref{2 osc r(w,l)} puts and upper boundary for the fit, shown as the upper green curve of Figure \ref{Fig1} (c).
-This happens because we force modules to have $q_\sigma\leq r_\sigma\leq1$.
-Given that we slowly increase $\lambda_{\text{in}}$, a lower boundary for $r(\lambda)$ would constitute a better fit for the synchrony.
-To derive such equation we modify Eq. \eqref{z} and calculate the global order parameter taking into account the weights $q_\sigma$, related to the internal synchrony of each module:

-The weights $q_\sigma$ compensate for the fact that the module is not in perfect synchrony.
-For two modules with weights $q_1$ and $q_2$ we find
+The green curves shown in panel (b) are related to a two oscillators system.
+The left horizontal lines are the mean and variance of asynchronous states of two oscillators, as discussed in the beginning of this section.
+Note the similarity with the simulated system.
+The right green functions show the upper bound $r_+$, Eq.(\ref{z rho phi_up}) and $r_-$, Eq.(\ref{z rho phi_low}) for the case of two modules.
+It is impossible for the modules to synchronize at values above the upper boundary because it is a barrier of perfect oscillators which our modules would only asymptomatically reach in particular cases when $\lambda_{\text{in}}\rightarrow\infty$.
+Nonetheless, Eq.(\ref{z rho phi_low}) for two modules